COSC481W-2020Fall/unit-tests-baylieburkowski/Assignment6.md

 Discuss as a team:
-- what functionalities your project has now
+what functionalities your project has now

     Android App:
         - Take a Picture
         - Save that picture to the phone's gallery
         - Retrive and display the picture in the app
     Backend:
-        - Model has been partially trained
+        - Classification Model has been partially trained
         - Image of a dog is cropped after detection
         - python scripts run dog detection

-- what functionalities need unit tests
+what functionalities need unit tests

     Android App:
-        - Is the photo being saved to the gallery properly
+        - Photo being saved to the gallery properly
+        - Connecting to the REST API
+        - Dog breed is correctly displayed

     Backend:
         - ML data validation
         -

-- what functionalities do not need unit tests
+what functionalities do not need unit tests

     Android App:
         -